Being on strike is not only a draining physical event, but also one that can wear on morale, cause considerable anxiety, and exacerbate depression.

 Immediate walk in care: If you feel you need immediate care, there are counsellors available to talk to.

-- Toronto Distress Line – this centre is run by volunteers and offers help through either their phone line, online chat, or text chat options.
+- Toronto Distress Line – this centre is run by volunteers and offers help through either their phone line, or text chat options.
 The 24 hour line is available at 416-408-4357.
-The online chat or texting service is available between 2pm and 2am.
-To chat online, go to: https://www.torontodistresscentre.com/ontx.
-To text, simply send your first text message 741741.
+The texting service is available between 4pm and 12am (midnight).
+To text, simply send your first text message to 45645.

 - CAMH College Street site: This is designated as an ‘emergency centre’, but according to CAMH ‘emergency is loosely defined’.
 Feel free to walk in to speak with a counsellor.